 Distance Covered can be a fascinating metric, but only when given proper context.
 For instance, if an outfielder covers 100 feet to make a catch -- it's far more impressive if he does so in four seconds than if the ball hangs in the air long enough for him to do so in seven seconds.

-Watch: Statcast records the Distance Covered by Odubel Herrera on a catch.
+Watch: Statcast records the Distance Covered by Randal Grichuk on a catch.

 In A Call